reactiveui/website/input/docs/handbook/dependency-inversion/index.md

 Dependency resolution is a feature built into the core framework, which allows libraries and ReactiveUI itself to use classes that are in other libraries without taking a direct reference to them.
 This is quite useful for cross-platform applications, as it allows portable code to use non-portable APIs, as long as they can be described via an Interface.

-ReactiveUI's use of dependency resolution can more properly be called the Service Location pattern.
-If service location doesn't fit your situation then have a look at how to do composition root.
+ReactiveUI's use of dependency resolution can more properly be called the Service Locator pattern.
+If the locator pattern doesn't fit your situation then have a look at how to do composition root.

-Since ReactiveUI 6, [Splat](https://github.com/reactiveui/splat) is used by ReactiveUI for service location and dependency injection.
+Since ReactiveUI 6, [Splat](https://github.com/reactiveui/splat) is used by ReactiveUI for service locator and dependency injection.
 Earlier versions included a RxUI resolver.
 If you come across samples for RxUI versions earlier than 6, you should replace references to `RxApp.DependencyResolver` with `Locator.Current` and `RxApp.MutableResolver` with `Locator.CurrentMutable`.

 ## Why Splat?